OrquestraCD/cfn-tf-custom-types/docs/vsphere.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/vsphere**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `user` - (Required) This is the username for vSphere API operations.
 * `password` - (Required) This is the password for vSphere API operations.